thechelsuk/uk.thechels/_pages/gear.md

 The app NetNewsWire is my RSS reader of choice and will look to subscribe to websites and blogs and tend to avoid hitting websites directly due largely to cookie policies, adverts, and shitty design.

 ## Apps

 - Castro (Podcasts)
 - Working Copy (Git Client)
 - NetNewsWire (News/RSS)
-- Play, x.app (Video Management and Play)
+- Play, x.app (Video Management and Playback)
 - Drafts (Notes)
 - 1Password (Password Manager)
 - GoodLinks (Bookmarks)